 A number of shareholder proposals on mandatory arbitration were filed in 2019 and 2020, and several of them have gone to a vote.
 The proposals have received increased support from shareholders, with one receiving majority support in 2020.
-Public Fund Advisory Services clients have expressed interest in a specific policy on this topic.
-As a result, Public Fund Advisory Services is creating a new policy based off ISS' existing global approach on E&S shareholder proposals.
+Clients have expressed interest in a specific policy on this topic.